North-East Lattice Paths Avoiding $k$ Collinear Points via Satisfiability: Results

 Ultimately, we had better results employing the cube-and-conquer parallelization strategy described in Section~\ref{sec:c&c} and creating cubes with the lookahead solver {\march}.
 The cube-and-conquer paradigm is typically used on unsatisfiable SAT instances.
 However, in our case we are aiming to find long GR(7) walks, and therefore are looking to find satisfying assignments for instances for as large $n$ as possible.
 Thus, even if {\march} does its job of partitioning the SAT instance into subinstances that are roughly of equal difficulty, there is no guarantee that this partition will be useful for finding satisfying assignments.
 For example, {\march} could yield subinstances for which all but one are unsatisfiable---this would limit the benefit of using cube-and-conquer if the goal is to find a satisfying assignment.
 We generated 150 cubes using {\march}'s default parameters and none of the subinstances were found to be satisfiable after 3 days.
 Examining the cubes produced, most of the literals in the cubes corresponded to points that were close to the lower boundary and consequently most subinstances focused on searching for GR(7) walks close to the lower boundary---not optimal for finding long GR(7) walks.

 By modifying {\march} to branch on variables corresponding to points around $(70,70)$, we computed two other sets of 150 cubes each.
-Altogether, including the GR(7) walks found by the random seed parallelization approach and a fourth set of cubes described below, we found 125 distinct 305-point GR(7) walks (a heatmap of the points visited by these walks is provided in Figure~\ref{fig:n305_heatmap}).\footnote{ There were 127 satisfying assignments, but two were invalid due to the constraint-removal heuristic. } Streamlining unit clauses were included in these instances to enforce that the path did not stray more than 25 points diagonally from the line $y=x+1$.
+Altogether, including the GR(7) walks found by the random seed approach and a fourth set of cubes described below, we found 125 distinct 305-point GR(7) walks (discarding two satisfying assignments that were invalid due to the constraint removal heuristic).
+A heatmap of the points visited by these walks is provided in Figure~\ref{fig:n305_heatmap}.
+Streamlining unit clauses were included in these instances to enforce that the path did not stray more than 25 points diagonally from the line $y=x+1$.
 This streamlining was added after preliminary experimentation found twenty GR(7) walks with $n\geq310$ points and all these walks did not stray more than 25 points from $y=x+1$.

 A fourth set of cubes ultimately led to the longest GR(7) walk we found.
 They were produced using a SAT instance not containing the streamlining unit clauses and with some boundary points mistakenly encoded incorrectly.
 Some cubes became trivially unsatisfiable once the instance was corrected and the streamlining unit clauses were added, leaving 133 useful cubes.
 Despite this, these cubes ultimately resulted in the longest GR(7) walks we found.
 A summary of the GR(7) walks found with this set of cubes is provided in Table~\ref{tbl:k7results}.
 The two distinct solutions for $n=323$ are visually shown in Figure~\ref{fig:solutions_323}.
+Counting the total time spent across all 133 cubes, these solutions took 346.0 CPU days to find.

 An examination of the two 323-point GR(7) walks found using cube-and-conquer revealed that a 188-step component was shared between the two walks.
 Given this, we ran additional searches to see if the common subpath could be extended to GR(7) walks with more than 323 points.
 Ultimately, up to isomorphism we found ten 328-point GR(7) walks containing this subpath or its complement via an exhaustive search with {\CaDiCaL} in 40,931 seconds.
 Using 6.6 CPU days on the Ryzen desktop computer, {\CaDiCaL} was also able to show that no 329-point GR(7) walk exists containing the common subpath or its complement, even with 20 points removed from both ends of the common subpath.